OliverGray03/MS2-Example/readme.md

 The features listed above have all been thought through with the user at the forefront of the design.
 All the features are designed to make the user story as engaging as possible whilst also providing easy access to the information on the stadium the user rewquires.
 The site will attempt to engage all users and ask for feedback in order to create a community of fans who actively want to improve the site as they continue to support their team.

 ## Design
 I used a number of different sources in my design in order to help the user navigate the page clearly and easily.
 I kept the font consistant accross the site using [Cabin from Google Fonts](https://fonts.google.com/specimen/Cabin?query=cabin).
-I felt this font was asthetically please whislt also clear to read for any user.
+I felt this font was asthetically please whilst also clear to read for any user.
 Again to keep clear consistancy in branding for the user i used a set colour palette inspired by [Coolors](https://coolors.co/fcfafa-729ea1-2a2d34-ffb140-d64045)  and is seen below;

 ![Color Palette](https://olivergray03.github.io/MS2-Example/assets/readmelinks/colorpalette/GHcolorpalette.jpg)